Sup2point0/integrity/faq.md

 Oh dear, the parsing engine’s flopped again.
 Or more likely, I’ve made some typo in the source LaTeX.
 Drop an [issue on GitHub](https://github.com/Sup2point0/integrity/issues) and I’ll be right on fixing it.

 ### Uhhh, the site’s broken?
 If the loading overlay’s taking a while, it almost certainly means JavaScript’s broken or crashed.
-This seems to happen very easily on Safari, but rarely on Chrome.
 I do check the site after each deployment, so if it’s immediately unusable I will go and fix it.

+Again, drop an [issue on GitHub](https://github.com/Sup2point0/integrity/issues), ideally with some screenshots and console traces, and I’ll be on it.